triviality-js/triviality/README.md

 ```

 Like a module, the 'registries' function returns an object.
-The object property name is registry names.
+The object property name is the registry names.
 The implementation of the function is returns the services that needs to be added to the registry.
 We can define the
 registry to multiple modules.
 In the next examples both modules returns one command service inside the registry function.